About the Show

 The paramedics are called out to a young male in a student house who is suffering from drug-induced paranoia.

-When Rachid goes to talk with a neighbour, he comes across a scary 'purple job' - a suicide victim who has been dead for some time.
+When Rachid goes to talk with a neighbour, he comes across a scary 'purple job' - someone who killed themselves quite a while ago.

 The realisation that 'Purple Phil' (played by Felix Scott) wasn't missed by anyone for a fortnight sets off an unlikely chain reaction for ladies' man Rachid.